temcocontrols/T3000_CrossPlatform/ReleaseFiles/RevNotes.md

 The latest release notes, windows and linux release files are stored here

+## Updated: 20180103.2207
+### New FastColoredTextBoxNS.IronyFCBT control (editor with syntax highlighting based on irony grammar)
+#### Version 1.1 [COM VISIBLE And Registered for COM InterOP]
+\ReleaseFiles\FastColoredTextBox.IronyFCTB.rar is a simple compressed release for this control to be tested in T3000 C++ plus documentation files (Basic API (word document) and Help File (.chm)

 ## Updated: 20171214.1452
 ### No more commands encoded, but a new version of FastColoredTextBoxNS.IronyFCBT control (editor with syntax highlighting based on irony grammar)
 #### Version 1.1 [COM VISIBLE And Registered for COM InterOP]